Harrysdad2/Harrysdad2.github.io/_posts/2005-1-1-obelisks.md

 ![Obelisk  3]({{ site.baseurl }}/images/obelisk3finished.jpg)
 ![Obelisk  3 Reflections]({{ site.baseurl }}/images/obelisk3reflections.jpg)

 In July 2020 I was contacted by a lovely lady called Pam who wanted to commission an obelisk.
 Pam had a clear idea of what she was looking for so sketches were produced and an obelisk mocked up to allow us to agree on what was wanted.
-I absolutely loved making this panel and both I amd Pam were pleased with the finished product.
-It was sent to her home via courier and is now awaiting final installation.
+I absolutely loved making this panel and both Pam and I were pleased with the finished product.
+It was packed up and sent to her home via courier and is now awaiting final installation.

 ![Pams Obelisk 1]({{ site.baseurl }}/images/pamsobelisk1.jpg)
 ![Pams Obelisk 2]({{ site.baseurl }}/images/pamsobelisk2.jpg)